 Increasing number of deaths

-Only 6.5% of assisted suicides carried out by Dignitas have been of Swiss residents.
-The remaining 93.5% have involved suicide tourism, including for 32 Australians (five of these in 2018).
+Only 6.61% of assisted suicides carried out by Dignitas have been of Swiss residents.
+The remaining 93.39% have involved suicide tourism, including for 37 Australians (five each in 2018 and 2019).

 Eternal Spirit Foundation and its associated organisation lifecircle was founded in 2011.
 It also offers assisted suicide to foreigners as well as Swiss residents.
 No statistics are available to date.
 Assisted suicide is offered to anyone who does “not accept to be nursed without hope of improvement” or who has a disease which is “incurable and clearly leads to reduction in quality of life, although it does not lead to death in the near future.”
 Western Australian, David Goodall, was assisted to commit suicide at its Basel clinic in May 2018.
 Goodall was not terminally ill and had no major disease, so assisted suicide is apparently being offered also for those “tired of life”.